 These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

-Factual Reporting: MIXED
+Factual Reporting: MOSTLY FACTUAL

-Press Freedom Rank: South Korea 63/180
+Press Freedom Rank: MOSTLY FREE

-The Korea Herald is a government subsidized daily English-language newspaper founded in 1953 and published in Seoul, South Korea.
-Hwang Jang-jin is the Editor-in-Chief for The Korea Herald.
-The Publisher is Lee Young-man and the paper is operated by Herald Corporation.
+The Korea Herald is a government-subsidized daily English-language newspaper founded in 1953 and published in Seoul, South Korea.
+Hwang Jang-jin is the Editor-in-Chief, and The Publisher is Lee Young-man.

-The Korea Herald often uses loaded words in their headlines that are charged with emotion, such as: Putin negative on sanctions.
-When reporting stories about the USA there is a left-center bias, such as this: Trump risk.
-However, when reporting South Korean national news there is a right-center bias.
-Unfortunately, they rarely provide links to their sources, which makes it difficult to verify the context and accuracy of stories.
-Overall, we rate The Korea Herald mixed for factual reporting based on poor sourcing and right-center biased based on national reporting.
-(M. Huitsing 9/14/2017)
+The Korea Herald often uses loaded words in their headlines that are charged with emotion, such as Putin negative on sanctions.
+When reporting stories about the USA, there is a left-center bias, such as this: Trump risk.
+However, when reporting South Korean national news, there is a right-center bias.
+Unfortunately, they rarely provide links to their sources, making it difficult to verify the context and accuracy of stories.
+International news is typically covered by the Associated Press.
+On the bias scale, they are difficult to rate, but our analysis puts them just right of center and reasonably factual.